Act of Parliament | |

 Revised text of statute as amended |

-The Indian Independence Act 1947 (1947, Chapter 30, 10 and 11; Geo 6) is an Act of the Parliament of the United Kingdom that partitioned British India into the two new independent dominions of India and Pakistan.
+The Indian Independence Act 1947 (10 & 11 Geo.
+6. c.
+30) is an act of the Parliament of the United Kingdom that partitioned British India into the two new independent dominions of India and Pakistan.
 The Act received Royal Assent on 18 July 1947 and thus modern-day India and Pakistan, comprising west (modern day Pakistan) and east (modern day Bangladesh) regions, came into being on 15 August.[1][a]

-The legislature representatives of the Indian National Congress,[2] the Muslim League,[3] and the Sikh community[4] came to an agreement with Lord Mountbatten on what has come to be known as the 3 June Plan or Mountbatten Plan.
-This plan was the last plan for independence.
+The legislature representatives of the Indian National Congress,[2] the Muslim League,[3] and the Sikh community[4] came to an agreement with Lord Mountbatten, then Viceroy and Governor-General of India, on what has come to be known as the 3 June Plan or Mountbatten Plan.

 Clement Attlee, the Prime Minister of the United Kingdom, announced on 20 February 1947 that: